Cyrax321/H-CoAtNet-Ichthyosis/README.md

 ## 10. **Ethical Considerations**

 * No patient-identifiable data is used
-* Images are anonymized and publicly sourced
+* Images are anonymized and sourced from publicly available materials
 * Intended strictly as a **clinical decision-support system**, not a standalone diagnostic tool

 ---